 DQPs are typically employed by a water treatment company, mechanical services company or other organisation involved in the management of cooling water systems.

-The Act and Regulation require certain actions to be performed by a DQP.
+The Act and Public Health Regulation 2022 (the Regulation) require certain actions to be performed by a DQP.
 These include:

 The occupier may choose to contract a DQP to fulfil other responsibilities on their behalf, including: